Autographed photo that Graham sent to Pam Wood, his fan club secretary, kindly provided by Grahme Wood.

 Graham Gill behind the turntables at the Birds Club, Amsterdam.
 Promotional photo copyright de Volkskrant, kindly provided by Grahme Wood.

-there rather than hosting them live from the ship.
+tape his shows there rather than hosting them live from the ship.
 His panel operator for these programmes was a man called Robert de Goede, later to become a DJ himself under the name Ad Roberts.
-(Sadly Ad died in April 2018, a few days before
+(Sadly Ad died in April 2018, a few

 Graham left Caroline when the Dutch Marine Offences Act became law in August 1974.
 He still had his club gigs but was beginning to tire of the late nights.
 Fortunately some freelance work turned up with Radio Netherlands, the